ritiksahni/notes/ActiveDirectorySecurity/DomainEnumeration.md

 # Enumeration using Active Directory module

-> Active Directory powershell module is signed by Microsoft itself so the detection rate by AVs is very less.
+__Active Directory powershell module is signed by Microsoft itself so the detection rate by AVs is very less.
 By default, it needs admin privileges and  RSAT tools installed in order to work in system.
+AD-Modules can also work in PowerShell Constrained Language mode (https://devblogs.microsoft.com/powershell/powershell-constrained-language-mode/)__

 Steps to use AD-Modules: